openskynetwork/osky-sample/README.md

 This tool goes through OpenSky avro files and filters messages that were sent within a certain area.
 The area can be defined by a center coordinate and a radius.
 Output will be another avro filei.

 Example: To filter all messages from a 10 km radius around Zurich airport, you can use `java -cp decoder.jar org.opensky.tools.ExtractArea -c 8.55,47.45 -r 10000 avro/raw20150421_sample.avro airport_zurich.avro`.
 Use Avro2Kml to see the result in Google Earth.

+#### Avro2SQLite

+This tool decodes the avro file and stores all positions and velocities in an sqlite database.